Now with AI-powered page building via MCP Server

 WWW vs Root Domain

-• Both www.example.com and example.com should be configured.
-Add both the CNAME (for www) and A record (for root) to ensure visitors can reach your site regardless of which URL they use.
+• Both www.example.com and example.com should be configured on your host.
+Add both the CNAME (for www) and A record (for root) so visitors can reach your site regardless of which URL they use.

 Best Practices